theborakompanioni/azure-docs.de-de/articles/storage/storage-nodejs-how-to-use-blob-storage.md

 	blobSvc.createContainerIfNotExists('mycontainer', function(error, result, response){
 	    if(!error){
-	      // Container exists and allows
+	      // Container exists and is private
-	      // anonymous read access to blob
-	      // content and metadata within this container
 	    }
 	});